cooscoos/Hoive/README.md

 # Hoive
 The boardgame Hive, written in Rust.

-Done so far:
-* play the game in terminal with cargo run
+Play the game in terminal with cargo run.
-* basic rules working
-* every animal except mosquito

 ## To do
 ### Mosquito